 Because one's broader view of Morality does effect how open one will be to the Homosexuality issue.
 I think to many traditionalists that partly justifies their not even listening to the argument.

 I have argued on this Blog quite strongly that The Bible does not Condemn all Sex outside Marriage, and that the word Fornication refers to Prostitution.
 And the origins of condemning Sex outside Marriage lie with Plato.
-It help to understand my Ye Hath God Said study before reading those, to open one's mind to rejecting the assumption that of course God is super strict and question that is clearly a tactic of Satan.
+It help to understand my Ye Hath God Said study before reading those, to open one's mind to rejecting the assumption that of course God is super strict and questioning that is clearly a tactic of Satan.

 Now I do not want Biblical Marriage to define Legal Marriage.
 I'd prefer the Government didn't give out Marriage Licenses at all.
 But as long as they do I want all alternative forms of Marriage to be legal, Gay Marriage, Polygamy, Polyandry, Polyamory, Group Marriages ect.
 As long as everyone involved is consenting and an adult, the State should not be allowed to restrict it.

 And I feel Christians should refuse to get Marriage Licenses from the Government regardless, for the same reasons I support the House Church movement and rejecting the 501c3 status.
 As I explain in The State, The Church and Marriage, There is no Marriage Ritual Ordained in The Bible and Marriage License vs Marriage Covenant.

 Some Gay Affirming Christians take the opposite approach.
 I understand why.